 The Autel AL319 is built with the user in mind, and you can tell when you use it.
-The LED indicators are easy to read and there’s a one-button I/M readiness option.
+The LED indicators are easy to read, and there’s a one-button I/M readiness option.
 It even comes with a code library so you can confirm what problems your Honda is having.

-- One-click I/M readiness
+- One-click I/M readiness.

-- Plug-and-play setup
+- Plug-and-play setup.

-- Supports all OBD2 protocols
+- It supports all OBD2 protocols.

-- Includes detailed definitions of codes
+- It includes detailed definitions of codes.

-- Excellent value for Honda owners
+- Excellent value for Honda owners.

-- Doesn’t support non-OBD2 systems
+- It doesn’t support non-OBD2 systems.

 Finally, let’s take a look at the OS601 from OBDScar.
-It’s another affordable hand-held Honda diagnostic tool with wide compatibility across models, though it is a bit more limited when it comes to the model year.
+It’s another affordable hand-held Honda diagnostic tool with broad compatibility across models, though it is a bit more limited when it comes to the model year.

-Comprehensive OBDII CAN Tool
+Comprehensive OBDII CAN tool

 The OBDScar OS601 does a bit more than comparably-priced scanners.
 Firstly, you can save all freeze frame data, live data, and trouble codes.
 There is also a help button for explanations of the trouble codes that come up.
 These handy features, combined with the plug-and-play operation, make the OS601 an excellent choice for hobbyists.

-- Compatible with all OBDII protocols
+- It’s compatible with all OBDII protocols.

-- Plug and play operation
+- Plug and play operation.

-- Provides information about trouble codes
+- It provides information about trouble codes.

-- Can’t read codes for non-OBD2 systems
+- It can’t read codes for non-OBD2 systems.

 While there are thousands of diagnostic trouble codes, some are more common with specific vehicles than others.
 Common causes of the check engine light in Honda include: